codeslp/books_db/README.md

 ## Introduction

 This repository contains the code and artifacts for analyzing the Kaggle GoodReads Best Books dataset.
-The goal is to load the data into an RDBMS, normalize it, perform exploratory data analysis, and train a model to generate fictional books.
+The goal is to load the data into an RDBMS, normalize it, and to perform exploratory data analysis to determine what metric to use as the "best" books.

 ## Requirements